wmerbis/stochasticTN/README.md

 - `DMRG.run_double_site_dmrg()` Runs the DMRG algorithm by optimizing two adjacent sites in the mps at the same time.
 This allows for dynamical adjustment of the MPS bond dimensions.
 Argumments are the same as for the single site updates.

 #### `operations.py`
-This files contains several functions which are convenient for performing computations using the MPS and MPO.
+This file contains several functions which are convenient for performing computations using the MPS and MPO.
 Most notably:
 - `overlap(mps1, mps2)`: computes the overlap between `mps1` and `mps2`
 - `MPOexpectation(mps,mpo)`: computes the expectation value of the `mpo` on the `mps`.
 Specify `cx = 'stoch'` for the $$L^1$$ expectation value (default) and `cx = 'complex'` for the $$L^2$$ expectation value
 - `MPSvariance(mps, mpo)`: computes the variance of an MPO as the expectation value of the square of the MPO.
 Specify `cx = 'stoch'` for the $$L^1$$ expectation value (default) and `cx = 'complex'` for the $$L^2$$ expectation value